Julian McMahon: Personal life

 In 1994, McMahon married singer and actress Dannii Minogue after meeting on the set of Home and Away in 1991.
 The newlyweds spent a great deal of their marriage apart, due to McMahon pursuing his roles in the U.S. and Minogue following her music career in England.
-They divorced a year and a half later, with Minogue stating that her negative relationship with McMahon's mother, Sonia, Lady McMahon, had been an issue from the beginning.
+They divorced a year and a half later, with Minogue stating that her negative relationship with McMahon's mother, Sonia, had been an issue from the beginning.

 In 1999, McMahon married Baywatch star Brooke Burns.
 The couple had one daughter together before divorcing in 2001.
 McMahon married for the third time in 2014 to Kelly Paniagua.

-McMahon resided in the United States from the 1990s until his death, but said his soul was still Australian: "I feel like I'm Australian on the inside and American on the outside or something.
+McMahon resided in the United States from the 1990s until his death but said his soul was still Australian: "I feel like I'm Australian on the inside and American on the outside or something.
 I would never want to leave it behind either.
 I love Australians, Australianisms, I love my part of being Australian.
 I love where I grew up and how I grew up and, you know, I wouldn't change it for the world."
 He became a citizen of the United States via naturalisation, but retained Australian citizenship.

 Death

-McMahon died from lung metastasis caused by head and neck cancer, in Clearwater, Florida, on July 2, 2025.
-He was 56 years old.
-His remains were subsequently cremated.
+McMahon died from lung metastasis caused by head and neck cancer, in Clearwater, Florida, on 2 July 2025, at age 56.
+He had not disclosed his diagnosis publicly.
+His remains were cremated..
+His Charmed co-stars Rose McGowan, Holly Marie Combs, Brian Krause, and Alyssa Milano paid tribute to McMahon.
+Ioan Gruffudd and Michael Chiklis, his co-stars in the Fantastic Four films paid tribute to him on social media.
+Tim Story, Ally Walker, Alec Baldwin, Olivia Munn and Dannii Minogue also paid tribute to him on social media.